paxdotdev/pax/lab-journal-zb-2024.md

         Possibly make uniquenodeidentifier an enum: {Root(probably need root component id here), Node(ContainingComponent, TemplateNodeId)}
         Alternatively, refactor the use of global_id in designer to have better awareness of root, instead of

-    [ ] As a stopgap: in the manifest, put the extra component in there, which in its template just has the userland component when? could probably do at macro time, same place we add BlankComponent "root wrapper"
+    [x] As a stopgap: in the manifest, put the extra component in there, which in its template just has the userland component when? could probably do at macro time, same place we add BlankComponent "root wrapper"
     in that component, put the userland root in there as a single template node in get_main_component, where we create the uniquetemplatenodeidentifier, make it a combination of that special wrapper component's typeid and tnid(0) (the root)

-    ```
-    todo!("add wrapper component with single template node: a def for an instance of the main userland component");
-    //can give the wrapper component a spurious typeid
-    //TypeId::build_singleton with some spurious import path or e.g. "ROOT_COMPONENT",
-    // also give it a pascal id like RootComponent
-    ```

-    Next up: apply patches for pax-designer and pax-design-server Clean up
-    Make PR

     [ ] support non-designtime builds (esp. release)